 Marit now teaches on Tuesday evenings; beginners to advanced classes in general Hatha Yoga.
 Marit also gives lectures, workshops, seminars, private classes, etc. as well as runs Yoga Teacher Training in Glasgow, London, Preston, and Finland as a director and founder of Seasonal Yoga Teacher Training.

 Marit loves Yoga, for what it continues to bring into her life, and loves the fact that she is lucky enough to help bring these amazing tools into other peoples lives.

 If you would like to chat with Marit, please find her details below:

-If you would like to chat with Alanna, please find her details below:
+If you would like to chat with Sarah, please find her details below:

 Anna has been practising yoga since 2005, coming from a dance background.
 She completed the Seasonal Yoga Teacher Training Course in 2011 and is keen to share the wonderful things she has learnt.
 Anna is interested in using yoga to help live in tune with nature, combat stress and unite the mind, body and spirit.
 Yoga has transformed her life and it can transform yours!

 If you would like to chat with Anna, please find her details below: